Economic Contributions and Growth of Asian American and Pacific Islanders in the U.S.

 - This however, does not mean that all Asian and Pacific Islanders enjoy great wealth.
 The AAPI community, and AAPI immigrants in particular, suffer from high levels of income inequality.
 AAPI workers in the top 10 percent of the income distribution earned 9.6 times what AAPIs in the bottom 10 percent did.
 For white workers, this ratio is much lower at 7.8, and even lower for Hispanic Americans at 7.5.

-NAE (2021, Arpil 27).
-Economic Contributions and Growth of Asian American and Pacific Islanders in the U.S. New American Economy. https://research.newamericaneconomy.org/report/aapi-community-contributions-population-growth/
+New American Economy (2021, April 27).
+Economic contributions and growth of Asian American and Pacific Islanders in the U.S. New American Economy. https://research.newamericaneconomy.org/report/aapi-community-contributions-population-growth/